-Our priorities over the course of this SOI are providing leadership in the transition to a lower-carbon economy, supporting local biodiversity, and transitioning to the Airport Carbon Accreditation programme.
+Our priorities over the course of this SOI are providing leadership in the transition to a lower-carbon economy, supporting local biodiversity, and robust reporting, as members of the Airport Carbon Accreditation programme.

 Planning for and enabling the decarbonisation of aviation is embedded in our Sustainability Strategy and long-term planning.
-We have a clear pathway to reach net-zero emissions for our own operations by 2028 and all four airlines using Queenstown Airport have signed up to Fly Net Zero - the International Air Transport Association's commitment to achieve net zero carbon by 2050.
+We are committed to maintaining net-zero for our organisational Scope 1 and 2 emissions, while striving to achieve further emissions reductions.
+All four airlines using Queenstown Airport have signed up to Fly Net Zero - the International Air Transport Association's commitment to achieve net zero carbon by 2050.
 This pledge brings air transport in line with the objectives of the Paris Agreement to limit global warming to less than 2°C. However, to succeed it will require significant advances in technology and a concerted effort by the entire aviation industry.